ChenDdon/AGBTcode/README.md

 ## License

-All codes released in this study under the MIT License.
+All codes released in this study is under the MIT License.